 In reviewing the Smash USMLE course, the first thing that jumps out is the seemingly endless library of video lessons.
 This course (the popular subscription-based package, that is), clearly puts its emphasis on video-based lectures for teaching relevant USMLE content.
-Whereas other courses focus on a text-based approach, the value with Smash USMLE lies in their video lectures.
+Whereas some other courses focus on a text-based approach, Smash USMLE leans on video lectures.

 In total, when you subscribe to their online catalogue of USMLE content, you get access to 450+ hours of video lessons (across both Step 1 and Step 2).
 This is a TON of video instruction, and frankly, probably more than you’ll ever get to.
-But it’s always better to have too much than too little in my opinion.
+But it’s always better to have too much than too little I suppose.

 Specifically, the Smash USMLE video lessons track with the First Aid book, and each video lecture is built around a subsection of this legendary prep book.
 The First Aid book presents all of the necessary facts, principles and concepts that you need to learn for the USMLE.
 But the book does so in a very dry, matter of fact manner.
-In other words, you just get dry facts.
-Yes, there are helpful illustrations and practice problems, but this style of teaching doesn’t lend itself to easy comprehension and retention.
+In other words, you just get facts.
+Yes, there are helpful illustrations and practice problems, but not everyone does well with self-driven book study alone.